Forest Fire Rap

 Second Attempt

 Now this is a lodge!
 This is the Glacier Lodge, about an hour or so from here, up at East Glacier, still part of the park.
 The park has 5 or 6 lodges, but then again, the park is over a million acres and also spreads in to Canada.
 I do like our Lake McDonald Lodge just fine, however, It's intimate and I am getting to know the employees and they are extremely nice.
+This may be all I get to post today, as I was just attempting to add another photo and we lost the signal.
+Ah, wilderness!
+I'll shut down and try again later.

 By the way, going To the Sun Rd. opened all the way through today....50 miles.
 The trails at the height (Logan Pass) are still closed, due to several feet of snow.